Search

 Sahasrara

-сахасрара.gifसहस्रार (Sanskrit - thousand) Sahasrara-chakra (or akasha-chakra) - psycho-energetic center of the subtle body, which is situated in the area of crown of the head.
-It is not always called chakra, because it is outside the body and is an area in space that connects the person with different energies of the universe.
-Sahasrara-chakra is represented as lotus with thousand petals (aspects), here thousand is a symbol of infinity.
+Sahasrara-chakra (or akasha-chakra) is the psychoenergetic center of the human subtle body, located in the crown of the head.
+It is not always called a chakra, as it is located outside the body and is a space connecting a person with various energies of the cosmos.
+The sahasrara-chakra is depicted in the form of a lotus with a thousand petals (aspects), here a thousand is a symbol of infinity.

-Complete union of Shiva and Shakti is achieved in sahasrara, the ultimate goal of the spiritual evolution of the soul places in the bodily; here Kundalini ends its rise, passing through all six chakras.
+In sahasrara, the complete fusion of Shiva and Shakti is achieved, i.e. the ultimate goal of the spiritual evolution of the Soul in the corporeal shell; here Kundalini ends her journey, passing through all six chakras.

 Share: